norcams/docs-enduser/docs/security-groups.rst

    the outside is blocked, while outgoing traffic and all inter-instance traffic is allowed.

-Our recommendation regarding the "default" security group is:
+Our recommendations about the "default" security group are:

 * Don't change anything about this security group.
 Leave it intact